whitneyshine/MechaCar_Statistical_Analysis/README.md

  * <b>Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?</b><br>
    Thinking critically about the variables/coefficients that provide a non-random amount of variance from our dataset would be the vehicle length and ground clearance.
  * <b>Is the slope of the linear model considered to be zero?
 Why or why not?</b><br>
+   Looking at our data, the p-value is .
+Because of this statistic, the assumed significance level is 0.05% and our data is lower than that assumption.
+This leads us to think that the slope of the linear model is not zero and such, there is enough statistical evidence to reject the null hypothesis.
  * <b>Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?</b><br>

 ![summary_linear_regression](Resources/summary_linear_regression.png)<br><br>